 It was never about the technology

-85% of failed AI projects cite poor data quality as a root cause.
-Only 12% of organizations have data of sufficient quality to support AI applications.
-Gartner projects that 60% of AI projects without AI-ready data will be abandoned by the end of 2026.
+Only 12% of organizations have data of sufficient quality and accessibility to support AI applications, according to Informatica's 2025 CDO Insights survey.
+RAND's interviews confirmed data infrastructure as a root cause — not the absence of data, but the absence of organized, clean, accessible data.
+Gartner projects that 60% of AI projects relying on data that isn't AI-ready will be abandoned by the end of 2026.

 What this looks like at a 20-person company